General Game Rules

 Late Policy

-- Five minutes late: 7 points will be awarded to the team that is present on time and they will possess the ball first
+• Five minutes late: Seven (7) points will be awarded to the team that is present on time and they will possess the ball first

-Note: Registration will not be a reason to hold up games.
-Game times are final and you must be at the field ready to compete by game time.
+Note: Registration is not a reason to hold up games.
+Game times are final and you must be at the field ready to compete at least 30 minutes prior to your scheduled start time.

 Scoring at End of Game